SquareBracketAssociates/LearningOOPWithPharo/README.md

 Since I'm not a native english speaker, I appreciate pull requests that help me get the material in better form.

-The associated lectures can be found at [https://squarebracketassociates.github.io/OOProgrammingMooc/](https://squarebracketassociates.github.io/OOProgrammingMooc/).

 Stef

 [travis]: https://travis-ci.org/SquareBracketAssociates/LearningOOPWithPharo